 Guarantor Loan vs Personal Loan

-Guarantor personal loans function a lot like traditional personal loans.
+Guarantor personal loans function similarly to traditional personal loans.
 They allow you to borrow a lump sum of money that’s distributed to you via check or direct deposit.
 You can use these funds for any purpose, as typically spelled out in the loan agreement.
 Once the lender issues the loan funds, the primary borrower will begin paying it back in monthly installments with interest.
 Lenders may consider guarantor loans riskier than their traditional counterparts, so interest rates may be higher.
 If the primary borrower doesn’t make the loan payments, the guarantor is legally obligated to do so in their place.

 Getting a Guarantor Loan